aws/serverless-application-model/INTEGRATION_TESTS.md

 ## Write a test

-1. Add your test templates to the `tests_integ/resources/templates` single or combination folder
+1. Add your test templates to the `tests_integ/resources/templates` single or combination folder.
-2. Write an expected json file for all the expected resources and add it to the `tests_integ/resources/expected`
+2. Write an expected json file for all the expected resources and add it to the `tests_integ/resources/expected`.
-3. (optional) Add the resource files (zip, json, etc.) to `tests_integ/resources/code` and update the relation in `tests_integ/helpers/file_resources.py`
+3. (Optional) Add the resource files (zip, json, etc.) to `tests_integ/resources/code` and update the dictionaries in `tests_integ/helpers/file_resources.py`.
-4. Write and add your python test code to the `tests_integ` single or combination folder
+4. Write and add your python test code to the `tests_integ` single or combination folder.
 5. Run it!

-## Architecture
+## Directory structure

 ### Helpers